Tully-cmd/CS332Midterm/CS332Midterm.md

  2. Describe how it impacts the Cybersecurity community and penetration testing.

-	The cost estimate of implementing this law for the next 5 year period is $500,000.
-This might seem strange but in fact the DHS has been already conducting these coordination activities and this law is simply codifying what the DHS has already been responsible for thus giving them the complete authority to do so.
-Over the next 5 years there will actually be no new operating requirements from S. 2520, but looking onward I suspect that this can have two completely different outcomes on Cybersecurity.
+	The cost estimate for implementing this law for the next 5 year period is $500,000.
+This might seem strange but in fact the DHS has been already conducting these coordination activities mentioned.
+This law is simply codifying what the DHS has already been responsible for, thus giving them the rekongized authority to do now.
+Over the next 5 years there will actually be no new operating requirements from S. 2520, but looking onward I suspect that this can have many different outcomes on the Cybersecurity and penetration testing.
+I think that S. 2520 is laying the foundation for further legislation, specifically to increase the efforts to minimize the impact of cybercriminals domestic and abroad.
+Our government has been overdue on increasing the security of their systems especially due to recent tensions.

 	In S. 2520 section F there is heavy emphasis on promoting the security of elections through collaboration between chief officals of all government entities to enforce policies and